MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-entitlement-define-support-terms-customer.md

 > [!NOTE]
 >  If you don’t add a contact, all the contacts for the specified primary customer will be entitled to support.

-1. While in the entitlement record, in the **Contacts** section, select **...** to add associate an existing contact.
+1. While in the entitlement record, in the **Contacts** section, select **...** and select **Add Existing Contact** to add associate an existing contact.

-2. In the **Search** box, type the first few letters of the contact that you want to associate with the entitlement.
+2. In the **Search** box, enter the first few letters of the contact that you want to associate with the entitlement.
 This contact record must belong to the account or contact specified in the **Customer** field.

     If a contact isn’t available, select **New** to create a new contact record.